bradwindy/OneRoom/README.md

 You should be able to see the folders `app` and `backend`.
 Ignore the `README.md'

 ### The app directory
 This directory refers to the front end of the system.
 This is where Elora and Bradley will work on the UI/UX things.
+**_Refer to app folder README for more details._**

 ### The backend directory
 This directory refers to the back end of the system.
 This is where Alice, Vivek and Akash will work on